More than 500 Reviews & stars on REVIEWS.io

 • Trichomoniasis

 Hepatitis C is a liver infection caused by the Hepatitis C Virus (HCV).
-HCV is more commonly transmitted through needles or blood exposure and only rarely spread through sexual intercourse.
-The infection is usually asymptomatic.
-When symptoms do occur, they can include fatigue, nausea, muscle aches or jaundice (yellowing of the skin and eyes).
-For some people, Hepatitis C is a short-term illness but for 70%-85% of people who become infected, Hepatitis C becomes a long-term, chronic infection.
-Chronic Hepatitis C is a serious disease that can result in long-term health problems, even death.
+HCV is typically transmitted more frequently through needles or blood exposure and only rarely through sexual intercourse.
+In many cases, this infection remains asymptomatic.
+When symptoms do manifest, they may include fatigue, nausea, muscle aches, or jaundice, characterized by the yellowing of the skin and eyes.

 Syphilis